erhant/circomkit/README.md

 - **Witness Computation** will test whether witness computations are matching the expectations & the constraints hold.
 - **Proof Validation** will test whether proof generation & verification works correctly.
 This requires the **WASM file**, **prover key**, and **verification key** to be calculated beforehand.

+## Styling

+The code uses Google TypeScript Style guide.
+It also has some folder & file icon overrides for several Material UI icons to make things look better.